jlmelville/rnndescent/README.md

 ## Current Status

-*12 November 2023.
+*13 November 2023.
 I have added most of the metrics that don't need extra parameters for both sparse and non-sparse data, e.g. `braycurtis`, `dice`, `jaccard`, `hellinger` etc. See the `Missing Metrics` section at the end of this README for those which are not implemented.
+There are a few breaking changes (mainly around the hamming metric, see `NEWS.md` for the exact details).

 ### Missing Features